FOREX-Dollar back on trend, hits 2-week high vs yen

 LONDON, Jan 3 The U.S. dollar racked up its

-biggest rise in more than two weeks in 2017's first full day of
+biggest rise in two weeks in 2017's first full day of European

 proving more stable in its more freely traded offshore markets,